-Laser application is a recent discovery and uses the latest technology to blacken gold.
+Laser application is a recent discovery and uses the latest technology to create black gold.
 Scientists discovered by applying high levels of energy to a spot of a metal, microstructures occur and capture nearly all light that falls in it.
 The result is a pitch-black area.

 Well, I’m no geek but that seems like some pretty high-tech application.
 Unfortunately, this method is intensive and requires high amounts of electricity and a special femtosecond laser, so we’re not expecting to see this unravel in jewelry anytime soon.

-Rhodium plating is widely used in the processing of black gold.
+Rhodium plating is widely used to create black gold.
 The metal’s black color is obtained from plating ruthenium or rhodium, which brings out the black finish.
 A rhodium-plated gold is eye-catching but will wear quicker than other methods.

 Read Also: What is rhodium plated jewelry?

 In alloys, certain metals are mixed as the base for filled jewelry and with black gold, the ideal ratio is 1 part metal to 3 parts gold.
-Metals are mainly used to create different colors of gold, which, in this case, cobalt is mostly used.
+Metals are mainly used to create different colors of gold.
+Cobalt is mostly used for black gold jewelry.